Mihalj Kertes: Rise to prominence

-Kertes' reached the ultimate and the most lucrative peak of the career when he was appointed the head of Yugoslav Customs Office in 1993, a post that he held until 6 October 2000.
-That position allowed him to impose whatever tax was necessary on goods, and the customs duties functioned as a state budget in shadow.
-They were a financial source for a vast range of operations, including funding the paramilitary units in wars of Croatia and Bosnia and Herzegovina, money laundering in foreign off-shore banks, and filling of private pockets of people close to Milošević.
+Kertes reached the ultimate and the most lucrative peak of his career when he was appointed the head of the Yugoslav Customs Office in 1993, a post he held until 6 October 2000.
+The position allowed him to impose whatever tax was necessary on goods, and the customs duties functioned as a state budget in shadow.
+They were a financial source for a vast range of operations, including funding the paramilitary units in the Croatian and Bosnian wars, money laundering in foreign off-shore banks, and filling private pockets of people close to Milošević.
 He had Milošević's trust throughout his tenure.
 UN sanctions meant that the entire lucrative turnover of goods, especially such as tobacco and oil, had to be effectively smuggled, a privilege that was given only to a select few.
 Milošević's son, Marko, had an effective monopoly of dealing Phillip Morris cigarettes in FR Yugoslavia.
 From his position, Kertes distributed an enormous number of gifts, chiefly vehicles and luxury goods, and the beneficiaries ranged from underdeveloped villages, through various state and local officials, to various special police, military and paramilitary units.
 During his reign, he was a man of unlimited power in his hometown Bačka Palanka.
 Apart from his love of fishing using nets and dynamite, he is also remembered for driving an armoured limousine to his mother's house through the town.
 He had the power to sack whoever he did not like, and provided benefits to loyalists.
 The town provided around 800 customs officials out of 2300 the country's total during his mandate.